July 1, 2020 Update

 - TRAFFIC TICKETS – these may be paid online with Mayor’s Court.
 Additionally, the City has a payment kiosk in the entry lobby of the Municipal Services Center.

-- MAYORS COURT PAYMENTS – Mayor’s Court resumes operations on Thursday, May 21 via set times that are provided to defendants and/or to their attorneys.
+- MAYORS COURT PAYMENTS – Mayor’s Court has resumed operations via set times that are provided to defendants and/or to their attorneys.
 Defendants are asked to follow court protocol guidelines that are contained in their notice.

 - BONDS, TICKETS, FINES & COSTS, DIVERSION, RESTITUTION